raamdev/wp-comment-subscriptions/readme.txt

 == Installation ==

-1. If you are using Subscribe To Comments by Mark Jaquith or Subscribe To Comments Reloaded, disable them (but don't delete until after activating this plugin, so this plugin can import any existing subscription data)
+1. If you are using Subscribe To Comments by Mark Jaquith or Subscribe To Comments Reloaded, disable them (but don't delete until after activating this plugin, so this plugin can import any existing options and comment subscription data)
 2. Upload the entire folder and all the subfolders to your WordPress plugins' folder
 3. Activate it
 5. Customize the Permalink value under Settings > Comment Subscriptions > Management Page > Management URL.
 It **must** reflect your permalinks' structure
 5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php if (function_exists('wp_comment_subscriptions_show')) wp_comment_subscriptions_show(); ?>` somewhere in your `comments.php`
 6. If you're upgrading from a previous version, please **make sure to deactivate/activate** WP Comment Subscriptions

-Note: If you were previously using Subscribe to Comments Reloaded, your subscription data will be imported but you'll need to reconfigure your options and settings.
-Also note that function names have changed, so if you were previously using `subscribe_reloaded_show()` in your WordPress theme, you'll need to change that to `wp_comment_subscriptions_show()`.
+Note: If you were previously using Subscribe to Comments Reloaded, note that function and shortcode names have changed.
+If you were previously using the `subscribe_reloaded_show()` function or the `[subscribe-url]` shortcode, you'll need to replace those with `wp_comment_subscriptions_show()` and `[wpcs-subscribe-url]` respectively.

 == Frequently Asked Questions ==